louisteo9/student-performance/README.md

 This workbook demonstrates how the entire machine learning workflow is applied from start to finish.

-You can read the post I published on The StartUp https://medium.com/swlh/getting-started-with-machine-learning-for-newbies-b75f55f39ef6
+You can read the post I published on The StartUp<br/>
+https://medium.com/swlh/getting-started-with-machine-learning-for-newbies-b75f55f39ef6

 ## Exploratory Analysis >> Data Cleaning >> Feature Engineering >> Algorithm Selection >> Model Training